Does YRNO have an age requirement for volunteers?

 Does YRNO require a volunteer fee?

-YRNO does not require a fee, however, we do ask volunteers to make a one-time tax-deductible donation to support our mission of $20 per person the first day, and $15 per person per day of volunteering.
+Volunteering with YRNO DOES require a fee.
+We ask volunteers to make a one-time tax-deductible donation to support our mission of $20 per person the first day, and $15 per person per day of volunteering.
 This money is used to cover the costs associated with coordinating your trip, training and supervising your volunteer group, purchasing the materials, and maintaining our tool inventory.
 With the first day donation, it covers receiving YRNO shirts for the entire volunteer group.
 To complete your volunteer donation, please visit our DONATION page.

 Does YRNO provide housing accommodations?

 YRNO has a bunkhouse that is particularly suitable for groups up to 30.
 Contact us for availability and cost.
 We can also refer you to several of our community housing partners.
 Accommodations range from $15 to $35/person/night, and availability varies by housing facility.